youshum1tsy/first-tg-bot/README.md

-# telegram-bot
+# tg-bot
-This is my first telegram bot project, its functionality is quite simple.
-I was just repeating a task based on the material I studied earlier.
+It was created just like that!